Fuel System

 In the TB pictured, you can see the TPS connector on the far left.
 On the back side, you can see another electrical connector – this is likely an Idle Air Controller – a device which allows the computer to control idle speed.

 Many modern vehicles now control the actual throttle by the ECU – you aren’t actually opening it directly!
-This allows a computer to “filter out” what it thinks you want.
+This allows a computer to “filter out” your “operator error” and give you what it thinks you want.
 I like it, and don’t like it, at the same time.

 Throttle Body (TB)